djplaner/memex/share/blog/2021/exploring-drons-definition-of-educational-technology.md

 [Dron (2021)](https://jondron.ca/my-latest-paper-educational-technology-what-it-is-and-how-it-works/) applies his definition of educational technology to some of the big educational research questions including: the no significant different phenomena; learning styles; and the impossibility of replication studies for educational interventions.
 The following is an ad hoc list of questions, applications, and implications arising from his definition to my practitioner experience with educational technology within Australian Higher Education.
 A list for further consideration.

+At this stage, I'm drawn to how this conception of educational technology breaks down the duality between technology and pedagogy.
+Instead, it positions pedagogy and technology as "just" phenomena that the coparticipants in education will orchestrate for their purposes.
+Echoing the sociomaterial and postdigital turns.
+The notions of hard and soft technologies and what they mean for orchestration also seem to offer an interesting lens to understand and guide institutional attempts to improve learning and teaching.

 ### Important questions: purpose, orchestration, and phenomena

 How might Given Dron's definition of technology